Hybrid Localized Spectral Decomposition for multiscale problems: Hybrid Localized Finite Elements

 \section{Hybrid Localized Finite Elements}

+In this section we decompose the space $\LH$ into a direct sum of subspaces, and then rewrite problem~\eqref{e:mc} into an equivalent form that is convenient for our purposes.
 Consider $\faceh$ be a partition of the faces of elements in $\triH$, refining them in the sense that every (coarse) face of the elements in $\triH$ can be written as a union of faces of $\faceh$.
 Let $\Lh\subset\Lambda(\triH)$ be the space of piecewise constants on $\faceh$, i.e.,